+How to set your building up for success Why infrastructure matters and how to get it right.
+4

-How we can help you divert most of your waste from landfill.
+City of Sydney services you can access How we can help you divert most of your waste from landfill.
+6

-- What goes in which bin6
+What goes in which bin 6

-- Food scraps recycling8
+Food scraps recycling 8

-- Bulky goods collection
+Bulky goods collection 9

-- Tricky waste collection
+Tricky waste collection 10

-- Drop off places for tricky items like electronics, batteries, vapes and gas cylinders.
+Drop off places for tricky items like electronics, batteries, vapes and gas cylinders.
+11

-Go the extra mile
+Go the extra mile 13

-- Textile recycling
+Textile recycling

-- Coffee pods
+Coffee pods

-- TerraCycle
+TerraCycle

+• Electronics

-- Book exchange
+Book exchange

-- Usable furniture
+Usable furniture

-Be inspired
+Be inspired 15

+See what other buildings are doing to reduce waste and mess.